Lady Rhea: Early life

 Born with the name Aurelia Bila, she was reared in the Bronx.
 Raised in an Italian and Catholic home, her family regularly attended Sunday service.
 Her interest in witchcraft is said to have started when she first saw Fantasia at five years old.
 Throughout her childhood, she attended public school until the ninth grade where she transferred to a beauty high school located on the Grand Concourse.
 Upon entering beauty high school, she found herself shopping in the area at local botanicas.
 This is where she was initially introduced to Afro-Caribbean beliefs such as Santeria.
 Santeria is a religion that sprouts from Yoruba beliefs and includes Catholic practices.
 This compounding of her Catholic background and exposure to Santeria began her journey into the occult.
-Upon receiving a book from a friend titled The Gypsy Witch Fortune Teller, Lady Reah experienced an awakening that drove her further into training in search of a crystal ball.
+Upon receiving a book from a friend titled The Gypsy Witch Fortune Teller, Lady Rhea experienced an awakening that drove her further into training in search of a crystal ball.

 This search for a crystal ball led to her arrival at the store called Warlock Shoppe, which introduced her to Herman Slater in 1972.
 Slater would eventually employ Rhea at his store, Magickal Childe, in Manhattan and serve as a mentor.
 While working, she waited on customers, weighed herbs, and shared knowledge about "The Craft."
 This location became the epicenter of occult culture and practice in New York.
 While working at this store, Lady Rhea would have the opportunity to meet key figures such as Eddie Buczynski, the founder of Welsh Traditionalist Witchcraft and the Minoan Brotherhood.